cwittens/DispersiveShallowWater.jl/docs/src/SBP_Operators.md

 \boldsymbol{1}^T M \boldsymbol{1} = x_{\max} - x_{\min}
 ```

 This ensures that the discrete inner product correctly integrates constants.
+This property is always fulfilled for at least first-order SBP operators.

 ### Understanding the Derivative Operator